alimate/alimate.github.io/_posts/2020-7-15-hash-code.md

     value = cast_from_oop<intptr_t>(obj);
 }
 {% endhighlight %}
-So if use either of `-XX:hashCode=1` or `-XX:hashCode=4`, the hashcode will depend on the memory address.
+So if we use either of `-XX:hashCode=1` or `-XX:hashCode=4`, the hashcode will depend on the memory address.

 ## Static Number
 ---